xolox/vim-shell/README.md

 This command is a very simple replacement for the [:make][make] command that does not pop up a console window on Windows.
 It doesn't come with all of the bells and whistles that Vim's built-in make command does but it should work.

-### The `xolox#shell#execute()` function
+### The `xolox#misc#os#exec()` function

 This function enables other Vim plug-ins to execute external commands in the background (i.e. asynchronously) *without opening a command prompt window on Windows*.
 For example try to execute the following command on Windows ([vimrun.exe][vimrun] is only included with Vim for Windows because it isn't needed on other platforms):

-    :call xolox#shell#execute('vimrun', 0)
+    :call xolox#misc#os#exec({'command': 'vimrun', 'async': 1})

-Immediately after executing this command Vim will respond to input again because `xolox#shell#execute()` doesn't wait for the external command to finish when the second argument is false (0).
+Immediately after executing this command Vim will respond to input again because `xolox#misc#os#exec()` doesn't wait for the external command to finish when the 'async' argument is true (1).
 In addition no command prompt window will be shown which means [vimrun.exe][vimrun] is running completely invisible in the background.

-When the second argument is true (1) the output of the command will be returned as a list of lines, otherwise true (1) is returned unless an error occurred, in which case false (0) is returned.
+The function returns a dictionary of return values.
+In asynchronous mode the dictionary is empty.
+In synchronous mode it contains the following key/value pairs:

+    :echo xolox#misc#os#exec({'command': 'echo "this is stdout" && echo "this is stderr" >&2 && exit 42'})
+    {'exit_code': 42, 'stdout': ['this is stdout'], 'stderr': ['this is stderr']}

-If you want to verify that this function works as described, open the Windows task manager by pressing `Control-Shift-Escape` and check that the process `vimrun.exe` is listed in the processes tab.
+If you want to verify that this function works as described, execute the command mentioning `vimrun` above, open the Windows task manager by pressing `Control-Shift-Escape` and check that the process `vimrun.exe` is listed in the processes tab.
 If you don't see the problem this is solving, try executing [vimrun.exe][vimrun] using Vim's built-in [system()][system] function instead:

     :call system('vimrun')

 Vim will be completely unresponsive until you "press any key to continue" in the command prompt window that's running [vimrun.exe][vimrun].
-Now of course the [system()][system] function should only be used with non-interactive programs (the documentation says as much) but my point was to simulate an external command that takes a while to finish and blocks Vim while doing so.
+Of course the [system()][system] function should only be used with non-interactive programs (the documentation says as much) but the point is to simulate an external command that takes a while to finish and blocks Vim while doing so.

 Note that on Windows this function uses Vim's ['shell'][sh_opt] and ['shellcmdflag'][shcf_opt] options to compose the command line passed to the DLL.